-I sometimes rotate and change fertilizers, but I’m currently using the Schultz All-Purpose Plant Food for most of my leafy houseplants and I don’t think I’ll ever switch again.
+I sometimes rotate and change fertilizers, but I’m currently using Dyna-Gro Grow for most of my leafy houseplants and I don’t think I’ll ever switch again.
 This is an AMAZING fertilizer and I stock up on it from Amazon.

 I like to fertilize dilutely with every watering.
 That way my plants receive constant nutrients, similar to how they would grow in nature, and I don’t have to remember the last time I applied fertilizer!

 Want your very own Monstera deliciosa plant.
 Click HERE to purchase one easily from Amazon!
 It is one of the most gratifying and rewarding houseplants in my collection!

 3. LEAF PROGRESSION